zew/go-questionnaire/README.md

 The column width computation must be based on a compromise slack of i.e. 97.5 percent.

 Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.

-#### Accepted Solution

-Thus, the we chose fixed table layout.

-We need full fledged markup, since mere CSS classes such as `<div style='display: table/table-row/table-cell'` do not support colspan or rowspan functionality.

-Page width can be adjusted for each page.
-Squeezing or stretching all rows equally.
-Page remains horizontally _centered_.

-Each control group width can be adjusted for each control group.
-The control group remains left-justified.

 ## About Go-App-Tpl